Markus Kallifatides

-Markus Kallifatides (born 1972) is a Swedish politician, academic and member of the Riksdag, the national legislature.
-A member of the Social Democratic Party, he has represented Stockholm Municipality since September 2012.
+Markus Kallifatides (born 18 April 1972) is a Swedish politician, economist and member of the Riksdag, the national legislature.
+A member of the Social Democratic Party, he has represented Stockholm Municipality since 2022.

 Kallifatides studied business administration, economics, French, philosophy and political science at the University of Linköping, and psychology at the Stockholm University.
 He has a Master of Science degree from the Stockholm School of Economics (HHS).
-He has taught at HHS since graduating in 1995 and is currently an associate professor in the Department of Management and Organization.